GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 $

 As all maps are correctly expressed in the same local frame $cal(F)_t$, a given pixel in each one corresponds to the same position.

 The idea of averaging #doa maps means that each time step provides equal information about the presence of sources.
 Thus, the intersection of the different cones will have the highest scores, which appears reasonable.

-However, in particular trajectories, averaging leads to artifacts that harden the clustering task performed to extract the final detection results.
+However, in some trajectories, averaging leads to artifacts that harden the clustering task performed to extract the final detection results.
 The performance of this blending approach is discussed further in @sec:active_ssl:results:blending_methods.

 ==== Deep Neural Network